DC 7205Digestive System38 CFR § 4.114

 The VA rates Esophagus, diverticulum of, acquired under Diagnostic Code (DC) 7205, governed by 38 CFR 38 CFR § 4.114.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Esophagus, diverticulum of, acquired qualify for TDIU (Total Disability Individual Unemployability)?
+Can Esophagus, diverticulum of, acquired qualify for TDIU?

-What evidence do I need to establish service connection for Esophagus, diverticulum of, acquired?
+What evidence supports a higher rating for Esophagus, diverticulum of, acquired?

-What is the C&P exam like for Esophagus, diverticulum of, acquired?
+What happens at the C&P exam for Esophagus, diverticulum of, acquired?

 Get a Personalized Rating Analysis